 Jonathan de Guzman scored from the spot, then grabbed a second at the end to complete a 5-0 rout.

-The Swans had secured their first major piece of silverware in their 101st year, hence the players were sliding about on the Wembley turf afterwards.
+The Swans had secured their first major piece of silverware in their centenary season.